Our Free & Confidential Online Law Practice Startup Series, cosponsored by Starting Out Solo, begins…

 For nearly a year, most of us have been working remotely because of Covid-19, and many of us want the flexibility that virtual and paperless law practice offers apart from pandemic.
 A listing of essential tech from the NCBA Center for Practice Management provides options and insight for paperless, virtual, and remote legal work, which we’ve used to update our own Law Practice Startup Guide Tech Section, as summarized below.

 Laptop.
 We recommend a large hard-drive and at least 4GB of memory.
-Lenovo and Dell are reliable PC options, and you can find more on how to choose a laptop in this video, as well as Sharon Nelson and John Simek’s 2020 Solo and Small Firm Legal Technology Buying Guide.
+Lenovo and Dell are reliable PC options, and you can find more on how to choose a laptop in this video, as well as Sharon Nelson and John Simek’s Computer Specs for 2021 and their comprehensive ABA publication, 2020 Solo and Small Firm Legal Technology Buying Guide.

 Monitors.
 Using two monitors is a tremendous boon for productivity.
 (Again, Dell makes reliable options.)